Listen in as Cindy shares how advice from her son helped her adjust to her new normal.

 There were just so many steps along the way with him growing up and just figuring out the system as far as his education and everything else that needed to happen along the way.
 And then for him to have that opportunity to turn it around and help advocate for me, encouraging me and making me feel better.
 It was just such a lovely full circle kind of situation.

-We‘d love to hear from you if you’d like to share with us, just leave us a message on our Insights & Sound Bites voicemail by calling, 847-512-4867.
+Marc: You never know who might need to hear your story.
+If you’d like to share with us, just leave us a message on our Insights & Sound Bites voicemail.
+By calling, 847-512-4867.
 Or, you can use your smartphone or computer and email us a recording to [email protected].
-Again, my name is Douglas Walker.
-Take care and I’ll see you next time.

-Listen in as Tom shares how leaning on his faith helps him adjust to vision loss.
+Listen in as Bill shares how a chance encounter changed his perspective on vision loss.